openlookeng/hetu-core/hetu-docs/en/connector/hive.md

 Hive is a combination of three components:

 -   Data files in varying formats that are typically stored in the Hadoop Distributed File System (HDFS) or in Amazon S3.
 -   Metadata about how the data files are mapped to schemas and tables.
-This metadata is stored in a database such as MySQL and is accessed via the Hive metastore service.
+This metadata is stored in a database such as MySQL and is accessed thrtough he Hive metastore service.
 -   A query language called HiveQL.
 This query language is executed on a distributed computing framework such as MapReduce or Tez.

-openLooKeng only uses the first two components: the data and the metadata.
+openLooKeng uses the first two components as follows:

+- data
+- metadata

 It does not use HiveQL or any part of Hive\'s execution environment.

 ## Supported File Types